 Let’s take a look at what these terms mean.

-When naming multiple primary beneficiaries, specify the percentage (or the amount) that you want each to receive.
-If you do not assign the death benefit each beneficiary should receive, the insurer will distribute the payout equally.
+When naming multiple primary beneficiaries, specify the percentage (or the amount) of death benefit that you want each to receive.
+If you do not assign your beneficiaries to receive the life insurance death benefit, the life insurance company will distribute the life insurance payout equally.

-Contingent beneficiary — also called the secondary beneficiary — is the person or entity who receives the death benefit if your primary beneficiary predeceases you.
-You are free to choose anyone and can have multiple secondary beneficiaries.
+Contingent beneficiary — also called the life insurance secondary beneficiary — is the person or entity who receives the death benefit if your primary beneficiary predeceases you.
+You are free to choose anyone and can have multiple secondary beneficiaries to receive the death benefit.
 If there is more than one contingent beneficiary, specify how you want the proceeds to be distributed among them.

 Life is unpredictable and things often do not go as we plan.
-For this reason, it makes sense to designate one or more contingent beneficiaries.
-If the primary beneficiary dies before you do, the insurer will issue the death benefit to the latter.
-The contingent beneficiary also receives the proceeds of your policy if the primary beneficiary is untraceable.
+For this reason, it makes sense to designate one or more secondary beneficiaries.
+If the primary beneficiary dies before you do, the insurer will issue the life insurance death benefit to the latter.
+The secondary beneficiary also receives the proceeds of your policy if your first beneficiary is untraceable.

 Let’s say you purchase a $1 million life insurance plan with your spouse as the primary beneficiary.
 When you pass away, they will get the entire death benefit.